PSyton/Finch/README.md

 Authors & Support
 =================

 Code by Tomáš Znamenáček, <tomas.znamenacek@gmail.com>.
+Refactored and improved by Pavel Sysolyatin, <psytonx@gmail.com>.
 The Finch image is © [asukawashere].

 If you have a question that could possibly be of interest to other people, you can ask it on [Stack Overflow][questions] and send me a link to your question.
 It’s better than discussing it in private, because you can get answers from other people and once the question has been answered, other people can benefit